CageCode/World-Food-Ecosystems/practical1/intro.md

 ### Defining string objects

-String objects start and end with a single quote
+String objects (texts) start and end with a single quote:

 ```javascript
 var myVariable = 'I am a string';